sbobek/tobii-pytracker/docs/configuration.rst

 4. `model`: Specifies the folder containing models, as well as the module and class names for custom models used in the experiment.
 5. `instructions`: Provides introductory and concluding instructions for participants in the experiment.

+The example of the main configuration file is shown below:

 .. code-block:: yaml

     dataset:
     path: datasets/pdt